antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/gradle-multi-project-dependency-locking.md

 When using Gradle Multi-Project, it's more complicated.
 From Gradle's [dependency locking documentation](https://docs.gradle.org/8.4/userguide/dependency_locking.html#lock_all_configurations_in_one_build_execution):

-> Note that in a multi project setup, dependencies only is executed on one project, the root one in this case.
+> "Note that in a multi project setup, `dependencies` only is executed on one project, the root one in this case."

 I can't find any official dependency locking solution for Multi-Project setups, so created a script to address it.